intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 | openvino/ubuntu20_data_runtime:2021.4.2            | Up 11 seconds            | simulator_docker  |
 | aler9/rtsp-simple-server                           | Up 13 seconds            | camera-simulator  |

-Note: there could be multiple containers with IMAGE "openvino/ubuntu20_data_runtime:2021.4.2", depending on number of sample-media video file you have.
+!!!Note there could be multiple containers with IMAGE "openvino/ubuntu20_data_runtime:2021.4.2", depending on number of sample-media video file you have.

 !!! failure
-    If you do not see all of the above docker containers, look through the consol output for errors.
+    If you do not see all of the above docker containers, look through the console output for errors.
 Sometimes dependencies fail to resolve and must be run again.
 Address obvious issues.
 To try again, repeat [Run camera simulator](#run-camera-simulator).

 ---
 ## Run pipeline with different input source(inputsrc) types